-Buying an immovable property is a feeling like no other, let alone as a first-time property owner.
+Buying an immovable property is a feeling like no other.
 Some say it is an overwhelming feeling of serenity, joy, status and security.
 It should be so, an immovable property is a real asset and it comes as no wonder why legislation such as the Alienation of Land Act 68 of 1981 makes stringent requirements for alienation of immovable property e.g to the effect that it must always be in writing.

 In the words of Thabang, a first-time home owner, “The thrill stole the show, I felt on top of the world.
 Leisurely sitting in the lounge of my new home, enjoying a cup of my favourite coffee.
 I rose up and took a few steps back and forth across the room, into the kitchen where my wife stood in awe like a chef who has finally opened her dream restaurant at the corner shop.
 I took a stroll along the passage and into the main bedroom, just like a walk on Hollywood’s Walk of Fame.
 As I slowly made my way back across the passage, tragedy hit the fan!”

 In a moment of silence, Thabang took a deep breath, then continued.

 “As if the roof felt sorry that my coffee was only halfway completed, there was a sudden gush of water, leaking right above my head from the roof and if I had been a second earlier in my stroll, the sudden gush would have made it straight into my cup of coffee!”